-- 8.1 Petty cash imprests will be advanced to such Officers as may be determined by the Head of Finance and will be of an amount determined by him.
-No single payment in excess of fifty pounds, or such other figure as may be determined from time to time by the Head of Finance, will be made out of petty cash except by special arrangement with the Head of Finance. - 8.2 At the end of each month, or unless otherwise agreed by the Head of Finance, petty cash records and supporting documents will be produced to the Head of Finance for checking. - 8.3 A value-added tax receipt must be obtained where a payment includes valueadded tax. - 8.4 All income must be banked on behalf of the Council (as provided in paragraph 5.1) and not paid into any petty cash imprest account. - 8.5 Service Managers responsible for imprest accounts will, at 31 March each year, and on request, produce to the Head of Finance a certificate as to the balance of that account.
+- 8.1 Procurement Cards are issued various Council staff, replacing the previous Corporate Credit Card arrangements.
+These cards must be used for low value orders and to reduce the demand on petty cash.
+Finance are responsible for their issue.
+Petty Cash must only be used in exceptional circumstances where it can be clearly demonstrated it is not appropriate to raise an order or use a Council Procurement Card. - 8.2 Heads of Service are responsible for authorising who in their Service Area requires a Procurement Card for a business need.
+Procurement Card should only be requested where it is not possible to enter into a contractual arrangement or place an order. - 8.3 Petty cash imprests will be advanced to Officers as may be determined by the Head of Finance and will be of an amount determined by him.
+No single payment in excess of fifty pounds, or such other figure as may be determined from time to time by the Head of Finance, will be made out of petty cash except by special arrangement with the Head of Finance. - 8.2 At the end of each month, or unless otherwise agreed by the Head of Finance, petty cash records and supporting documents will be produced to the Head of Finance for checking, after which petty cash floats will be reimbursed. - 8.3 A value-added tax receipt must be obtained where a payment includes valueadded tax. - 8.4 All income must be banked on behalf of the Council (as detailed in paragraph 5.1) and not paid into any petty cash imprest account. - 8.5 Service Managers responsible for imprest accounts will, at 31 March each year, or at other times if requested, produce to the Head of Finance a certificate as to the balance of that account. - 8.6 Purchasing of small value items by Procurement Card or through Petty Cash should only be for authorised expenditure for Council purposes which it is legally permitted to incur.
+These methods must not be used where the Council has a Contracted Supplier in place or for recurrent purchases where an order should be raised.

-9 CAPITAL INVESTMENT PROGRAMME
+9. CAPITAL INVESTMENT PROGRAMME

 - 9.1 The capital investment programme (including both Housing and General Fund services) is an important contribution to the delivery of the Corporate Strategy.
-Schemes will only be included in the programme once they have been approved by the Executive. - 9.2 Prior to a scheme being incorporated in the Capital Programme, a business case for the scheme should be presented to the Executive.
-The business case should include details of: - how the scheme will contribute towards the Council's priorities, as set out in various policies and strategies, and service plans; - the capital cost of the scheme; - the revenue implications; - funding for the scheme, both revenue and capital; - any VAT implications; - analysis of risks and controls. - 9.3 If prior to a business case being submitted to Executive, funding for feasibility works is required, this will need to be accommodated out of existing revenue budgets, or specific funding agreed. - 9.4 The Executive should only agree to any scheme if it can be accommodated within the Council's available funding and the medium term financial strategy or Housing Revenue Account Business Plan and if it complies with: - (a) any guidance issued by the Head of Finance; and - (b) any guidance from the Executive in relation to overall resource levels, and it forms part of an approved service plan.
+Schemes will only be included in the programme once they have been approved by the Executive. - 9.2 Prior to a scheme being incorporated in the Capital Programme, a business case for the scheme must be presented to the Executive.
+The business case must include details of:- - How the scheme will contribute towards the Council's priorities and it's Fit for the Future Programme, as set out in other policies and strategies, and service plans - a robust estimate of the capital cost of the scheme